Vivaldi Technologies

-Vivaldi Technologies AS is a Norwegian software development company, most known for its creation of the Vivaldi Browser.
-Headquartered in Oslo, Norway, it was founded in 2013 by Jon von Tetzchner and Tatsuki Tomita.
-Tetzchner was one of the founders, and formerly the CEO, of Opera Software, a software company which developed the web browser Opera.
-About 20 former Opera employees joined him at Vivaldi Technologies.
+Vivaldi Technologies AS is a Norwegian software development company, best known for its creation of the Vivaldi Browser.
+Headquartered in Oslo, Norway, the company was founded in 2013 by Jon von Tetzchner and Tatsuki Tomita.
+Tetzchner was one of the founders and formerly the CEO of Opera Software, a software company that developed the web browser Opera.
+About 20 former Opera employees joined Tetzchner at Vivaldi Technologies.
 In January 2017, the company had 35 employees.
-As of September 2021, the company has listed 54 employees.
+As of April 2025, the company has listed 60 employees.

 Workspaces

-The company is headquartered in Oslo, Norway, has the Innovation House in Reykjavík, Iceland, and a workspace in the Innovation House in Gloucester, Massachusetts, US.
-They also have developers in Helsinki, Finland; Saint Petersburg, Russia; Prague, Czech Republic, and other locations.
+The company is headquartered in Oslo, Norway; it has offices at the Innovation House in Seltjarnarnes, Iceland, and a workspace in the Innovation House in Gloucester, Massachusetts, US.
+They also have developers in Helsinki, Finland; Prague, Czech Republic; Lille, France; and other locations.

 Products

 Vivaldi.net

 Vivaldi.net is a community-based platform that was originally launched in January 2014, which was created as a replacement to My Opera, due to the latter's planned closure in May 2014.
 The platform though has since been expanded to offer additional services that were not offered by My Opera - some designed particularly to work in tandem with the Vivaldi browser: